-1. The engine should be mounted using the strap mount supplied or an approved equivalent.

-2. The signal cables from the engine must be carefully routed away from the engine intake so there is no possibility of accidental ingestion of the wire.

-3. Fuel pipe should be routed similarly clear of the intake.

-4. The fuel pump should be preferably mounted with the spindle in the vertical position with the motor uppermost.
-In the event of any fuel seeping from the pump this will not pass through the electric motor.
-Note the pump is supplied fitted with built in suppression filter to reduce radio frequency noise.

-5. The centre of the fuel tank should be mounted laterally, as near to the centre of gravity (CofG) of the model as possible.
-This will minimize the CofG shift as the fuel is used during flight.

-6. Any air ducting to the inlet of the engine must have sufficient diameter of at least twice of the engine intake diameter.

-7. If an extended exhaust duct is required, it should be of sufficient diameter and strength for optimum engine performance.

-8. Extreme care should be exercised to ensure that no foreign object, loose parts of the model or debris are allowed to enter the compartment where the engine is installed.
+- 1. The engine should be mounted using the strap mount supplied or an approved equivalent. - 2.
+The connection cables from the engine to the ecu should be carefully routed away from the engine intake so there is no possibility of accidental ingestion of the wire.
+Avoid placing the cables close to the internal magnetic RPM sensor wich is located under the black cover at approximately 2 o'clock when looking the engine from front with the electric connector at 12 o'clock.
+Cables too close can cause erratic RPM reading during startup. - 3.
+Fuel pipe should be routed similarly clear of the intake. - 4.
+The centre of the fuel tank should be mounted as near to the centre of gravity (CofG) of the model as possible.
+This will minimize the CofG shift as the fuel is used during flight. - 5.
+Any air ducting to the inlet of the engine must have sufficient diameter of at least twice of the engine intake diameter. - 6.
+If an extended exhaust duct is required, it should be of sufficient diameter and strength for optimum engine performance.
+Leave a gap of 25mm between end of the engine exhaust to exhaust tube (excluding bell mouth length) - 7.
+Extreme care should be exercised to ensure that no foreign object, loose parts of the model or debris are allowed to enter the compartment where the engine is installed.
 We recommend testing the engine on a test stand prior airframe installation.
 You should have a clear idea of how to arrange the components needed to run the engine inside the model.
 The main issue is the fuel tank, you will need to arrange the CofG in the centre of the tank and adjust the receiver and ECU batteries to achieve the correct location.